ondemandenv/ondemandenv.github.io/articles/semantic-evolution-crisis-merge-hell-civilization.md

 - **Git designed:** Natural selection of ideas → **Industry practice:** Political positioning for merge order
 - **Git designed:** Semantic integration → **Industry practice:** Mechanical conflict resolution

 **The tools were perfect.
-The civilization forgot how to use them.**
+The culture forgot how to use them.**

-## **The Civilization-Scale Implication: Architecture as Language Evolution**
+## **The Cultural-Scale Implication: Architecture as Language Evolution**

 What we have uncovered through this series goes far beyond software engineering practices.
-The industry's inability to handle semantic evolution gracefully reveals a deeper crisis: **we have lost the capacity to think architecturally at civilization scale**.
+The industry's inability to handle semantic evolution gracefully reveals a deeper crisis: **we have lost the capacity to think architecturally at cultural scale**.

 Traditional cultures developed sophisticated mechanisms for managing the evolution of shared languages and practices.
 The Chinese concept of **道** (Dao), the Greek notion of **logos**, and the medieval European guild system all provided frameworks for collective knowledge evolution that preserved coherence while enabling innovation.